stefanocovino/JSPEC.jl/README.md

 ## Getting Started

 The purpose of the package is to provide tools to mode data from multi-channel instruments togeter, if needed, with data from any other surce.
-The package compute the needed response matrces that can then used for creating models, carry out fits, etc.
+The package compute the needed response matrices that can then used for creating models, carry out fits, etc.

 No attept has been tried, on purpose, to mimic the simplified XSPEC syntax to create models, etc. Therefore models, etc. will be coded accordind to a plain Julia syntax.

+The present version of the package uses Gassian statistics and data has ton be, if needed, adequately rebinned.
+A future version "might" offer analyses based on Poissonian statistics.

+The packahe gas been used for analyses included in, e.g., [Brivio et al. (2025)](https://ui.adsabs.harvard.edu/abs/2025A%26A...695A.239B/abstract)

+### A toy session

 The instruments currently covered can be obtained with: